 Begin by finding two bamboo canes that match each other as much as possible.
 They should have the same diameters, the same thickness of the cell walls, and preferably the nodes at the same interval.
 Then you get a well-balanced feeling with the poles.

 - Calculate the lengths

-Calculate how long your ski poles you should be – the total length from the top of the grip to the bottom of the tip.
+Calculate how long your ski poles you should be—the total length from the top of the grip to the bottom of the tip.
 If you don’t know that, check out this link!
 Once you know your total pole length, calculate how long the bamboo cane itself should be!
 Do this by measuring how much the grip and ferrule/tip add to the height.
-See A and C in the picture below.
-The length of the bamboo cane is simply your total ski pole length minus A and C. Then B becomes the measurement of the cane.
+The length of the bamboo cane is simply your total ski pole length minus A and C. Then B becomes the measurement of the shaft.

 - Cut and adapt the bamboo canes

 Now match the diameter of your grips and ferrules with your bamboo canes.
 If they fit perfectly, just attach the grips by pressing them on and the ferrules by fittig them on with the hot melt adhesive.
 However, I think it’s good if the canes are slightly thicker, because then you usually get a stronger and more durable pole material.
 In that case, I carefully carve around the bamboo cane and file until it fits perfectly in the grips and ferrules.
 Personally I prefer if the grips are hard to press on, because then I don’t need any hot melt adhesive, but the ferrules should be easy to press on at the bottom.
 When I use Tehnomat’s rubber-like grips I prefer 1 mm wider diameter bamboo than the holes in the grips, for example Ø16 mm grips for Ø17 mm bamboo.